-I do often come across Marketing departments who are disconnected from Sales – disconnected enough to warrant a (healthy) scepticism.
+In my recruitment marketing mentoring programs I often come across Recruitment Marketing departments who are disconnected from Sales – disconnected enough to warrant a (healthy) scepticism.
 This is often demonstrated by graphs showing community sizes rather than fees generated from marketing activities.

 Why?
 I often find that this is due to a complete lack of understanding (by Sales) of what Marketing is there for.
 Marketing are often not expected to generate leads, and if they do, Sales sometimes don’t stop cold calling long enough to convert them, or feedback to Marketing on improving the lead criteria.

 Who Cares About Your LinkedIn Followers?
 I Want Candidates to Apply for Jobs, and Clients to Pay Invoices

 We all know Greg Savage.
 We even had a webinar dedicated to (our invented) Greg Savage day.
 He has numerous sound bites, one of which is so pertinent to this:

 Those of you getting your staff to compete over cold calls are competing over who can piss off the most prospects… Cold calls?
 Warm calls are better.